On the convergence of the drainage network with branching

 \begin{corollary} Let $L_t^u \in W^l$ starting from $u=(u_1,u_2)$ and $R_t^v \in W^r$ starting from $v=(v_1,v_2)$ with $u_1 - v_1 = k > 0$ and $\tau^c_k = \min \{ t \geq 0: L_t^u \leq R_t^v \}$ the time until we have a crossing between $L_t^u$ and $R_t^v$.
 There exists a constant $C_0 > 0$ such that for every $t > 0$ and $k \in \mathbb{N}$ we have:

 \end{corollary}

 \begin{proof} Let $R_t^u \in W^r$ be the r-path that starts from $u=(u_1,u_2)$.
-Since $L_t^u$ can never be at right-hand side of $R_t^u$, it will be squeezed between $R_t^v$ and $R_t^u$, which implies that it has to cross $R_t^v$ before or at the same time of the coalescence between $R_t^v$ and $R_t^u$, which gives the first inequality of the corollary.
+Since $L_t^u$ can never be at the right-hand side of $R_t^u$, it will be between $R_t^v$ and $R_t^u$, which implies that it has to cross $R_t^v$ before or at the same time as the coalescence between $R_t^v$ and $R_t^u$, which gives the first inequality.
 The last inequality follows from Lemma \ref{lemma:dnbcoalescencetime}. \end{proof}

 \begin{remark} Suppose that the processes $X^u$ and $X^v$ that appear in the definition of $Z^k$ are independent.
-More precisely, assume that the DNB paths $X^u$ and $X^v$ are evolving according to different environments.
-We have that both Lemma \ref{lemma:dnbcoalescencetime} and Corollary \ref{corollary:dnbcrossingtime} also holds in this case.
-To argue that, we use a result from \cite[Lemma 2.2]{nrs} that obtain the same upper bound presented in Lemma \ref{lemma:dnbcoalescencetime} for the first meeting time between two independent random walks that can cross each other.
-In \cite[Lemma 2.2]{nrs}, the increments of the random walks have mean zero and finite second moment, but it is straightforward to note from the proof that it is enough to have that the difference between the increments of the two random walks has mean zero instead of having mean zero for the increments of both paths. \end{remark}
+More precisely, assume that the DNB paths $X^u$ and $X^v$ evolve according to distinct independent environments.
+Then both Lemma \ref{lemma:dnbcoalescencetime} and Corollary \ref{corollary:dnbcrossingtime} also hold in this case.
+To check this, we use a result from \cite[Lemma 2.2]{nrs} that obtains the same upper bound presented in Lemma \ref{lemma:dnbcoalescencetime} for the first meeting time between two independent nonsimple random walks.
+In \cite[Lemma 2.2]{nrs}, the increments of the random walks have zero mean and finite second moment.
+However it is straightforward to note from the proof that it is enough to have that the difference between the increments of the two random walks has zero mean instead of having both paths with zero mean increments. \end{remark}